alex-santiago/NuGetTest/host-nuget.md

 ## 1. Nuget Gallery

-The use of Nuget Gallery is pretty straight forward.
+The use of Nuget Gallery is pretty straightforward.

 1. Clone the git repo
 2. Build the application
-3. Publish the website in the web server
+3. Publish the website on the web server

 The complete documentation can be found in the [NuGet Gallery](https://github.com/NuGet/NuGetGallery#nuget-gallery--where-packages-are-found) GitHub repository.

 This solution is good because it gives a lot more flexibility when it comes to managing your packages.
-But I reach the conclusion that it takes more time to setup and at the end you have an entire new server or website added for you to manage and worry about.
+But I concluded that it takes more time to setup, and at the end, you have an entirely new server or website added for you to manage.
 That is why I decided to go for the Microsoft VSTS solution instead.

 ## 2. Microsoft Visual Studio Team Services Package Management